KevinMoonLab/Nexarag/README.md

 # Overview
-LitReview is a tool for interacting with research literature.
+Nexarag is a tool for interacting with research literature.

 # Pre-Requisites
 - [Docker](https://docs.docker.com/engine/install/)